aswin2good/hello-microblaze/README.md

    - The home page should look like this.
 ## 3. Visual Studio Code Setup
 - I would suggest you the download the Visual Studio Code by referring to this [video](https://www.youtube.com/watch?v=vLm2EHIaxOo)
+- Replace apt, Install GDEBI.
+- Using GDEBI Package Installer it is easier to open Visual Studio Code.
+- Now download '.deb package (64-bit) ' from this [site](https://code.visualstudio.com/docs/setup/linux#_install-vs-code-on-linux)
+- Once it gets downloaded, open the package using GDEBI Package Installer.
+- Now you may see the Visual Studio Code icon on the Ubuntu 'Show Tabs' section.
+- Open it to verify whether it loads well.

+### 3.1 Install Serial Monitor